Gift Icon

 Automobile dependency justification

-There are documents published by various organizations that defend automobile dependency and policies which support it.
+There are documents published by various organizations that defend vehicle dependency and policies that support it.
 Below, we will discuss some of them.

 Some have claimed that economic development will be constrained if the growing demand for travel isn’t accommodated.
 To stimulate the economy’s growth, investments in highways are necessary.
 The highway and vehicle industries are valuable for the economy.

-A counter argument would be that while improvements in highways can encourage the economy’s development in certain areas, this improvement is simple moved from other places.
-TDM measures and transit improvements which develop efficient transportation options brings bigger benefits to the economy.
+A counterargument would be that while improvements in highways can encourage the economy’s development in certain areas, this improvement is simply moved from other places.
+TDM measures and transit improvements, which develop efficient transportation options, bring bigger benefits to the economy.

 Another argument for automobile dependency is that it’s caused by consumer demands and needs.
 The high automobile use levels in suburban areas are due to customers’ desire for privacy, comfort, and convenience.
-Consumer welfare would be reduced if vehicle driving and ownership is constrained, or if the roadway capacity does not meet current demands.
+Consumer welfare would be reduced if vehicle driving and ownership were constrained or if the roadway capacity did not meet current demands.

 To this statement, a counter argument is that society can make sure there are net benefits to increased consumption only if efficient markets are available to consumers.
 The market distortions we’re currently facing minimize the choices available to consumers and encourage the use of vehicles at levels where they’re no longer optimal solutions.

 Automobile use constraints that have been proposed thus far, like facility full cost recovery planning based on the lowest cost, are standard practices in business and are applicable to any type of goods.
-Because there aren’t good transportation alternatives, automobile dependency should be reduced, not increased, in order make room for them.
+Because there aren’t good transportation alternatives, they should be reduced, not increased, in order to make room for them.

 Another argument suggests the inequitable nature of demand management.
 Fees and taxes obtained from automobile use should be used for building roads.
 There’s a regressive nature to fees on automobile users that will prevent households with lower incomes from affording cars and driving.